The Best Face Moisturizer for Dry, Sensitive Skin, According to People Who Use Them

 But not all hope is lost, thanks to the myriad of products specifically formulated for these conditions.
 It’s an issue that a lot of people deal with, so we went straight to the source to find the best face moisturizer for dry, sensitive skin.
 Here are 11 our very own PureWowers swear by.

-People with and without sensitive skin love this moisturizer for its intense hydrating benefits.
-It’s lighter than a typical moisturizer due to the gel-like consistency, but draws in all the moisture thanks to copious amounts of hyaluronic acid.
-At least four PureWow editors swear by it.
-Senior Editor Dara says, “I didn’t know if I would like the gel feel of this moisturizer, but it’s not at all sticky, sinks right in and plumps my easily irritated skin with so much hydration.
+People with and without sensitive skin love this Olay moisturizer for its intense hydrating benefits.
+In fact, more than one billion (yes, with a ‘b’) jars have been sold, with 20 of the iconic red jars sold every minute worldwide.
+And at least four PureWow editors swear by it.
+Editorial Director, Angela says, “I don’t know why I waited so long to give the red jar a try.
+It goes on smooth, sinks right in and plumps my easily irritated skin with so much hydration.
 I keep one on backup at all times.”
-Another editor prefers the extra-dry-skin version, simply gesturing, *chef’s kiss.*
+Another editor prefers the original version simply gesturing, *chef’s kiss.*

 3. The Body Shop Vitamin E Nourishing Night Cream